 The OLE DB destination does not support parameters.
-If you need to execute a parameterized INSERT statement, consider the OLE DB Command transformation.
+If you have to execute a parameterized INSERT statement, use the OLE DB Command transformation.
 For more information, see OLE DB Command Transformation.

 If you use the OLE DB Destination Editor dialog box in SSIS Designer to create the destination table into which the OLE DB destination inserts data, you may have to select the newly created table manually.
 The need for manual selection occurs when an OLE DB provider, such as the OLE DB provider for DB2, automatically adds schema identifiers to the table name.

 The CREATE TABLE statement that the OLE DB Destination Editor dialog generates may require modification depending on the destination type.
 For example, some destinations do not support the data types that the CREATE TABLE statement uses.

 This destination uses an OLE DB connection manager to connect to a data source and the connection manager specifies the OLE DB provider to use.
 For more information, see OLE DB Connection Manager.

 An Integration Services project also provides the data source object from which you can create an OLE DB connection manager, to make data sources and data source views available to the OLE DB destination.
 For more information, see Data Source (SSIS) and Data Source View (SSIS).

 An OLE DB destination includes mappings between input columns and columns in the destination data source.
 You do not have to map input columns to all destination columns, but depending on the properties of the destination columns, errors can occur if no input columns are mapped to the destination columns.
 For example, if a destination column does not allow null values, an input column must be mapped to that column.
 In addition, the data types of mapped columns must be compatible.
 For example, you cannot map an input column with a string data type to a destination column with a numeric data type.

 The OLE DB destination has one regular input and one error output.